cbuto/greynoise-visualizer/README.md

 A simple deployment using docker-compose:

 There will be some warnings about unset variables; however, they will not cause any issues if SSL is not being used.
-You can simply ignore these warnings, or set the variables to blank strings
+You can simply ignore these warnings, or set the variables to blank strings.

+The application will be accessible at http://localhost.

 ```bash
 docker-compose build